Jafoor/Jafoor/README.md

 ## I'm a Student, Developer, and Compitive Programmer!!

-- 🔭 Full Stack Developer of [Spring Rain Private Ltd.][work]!
+- 🔭 Software Engineer at [Tiger IT Limited][tigerit]!
-- 🌱 I’m currently DynamoDB, Koa.js
+- 🌱 I’m currently Angular, Next.js, React, MQTT, IndexDB, Node.js, Express.js
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2023 Goals: Don't say No to learn Anything.
 - ⚡ Fun fact: I love to reading, travelling and gossiping.